+Meet Rev. Gregory Stark.
 Raised in Boise, Idaho, Gregory Stark (or, Greg the Curate, as some call him), came East to attend Kenyon College (Class of 2013), where he majored in Religious Studies.
 As a student he was active with the Canterbury club and with Harcourt Parish Episcopal Church.
 Following graduation, Greg served with the AmeriCorps program, City Year Cleveland, working with ninth grade students at John Adams High School on literacy, behavior, and attendance.
 He has a Masters of Divinity from Yale Divinity School, and his diploma of Anglican Studies from Berkeley Divinity School at Yale (both 2017).
-Ordained a deacon on June 1, 2017, he anticipates ordination to the priesthood in December of 2017.
+Ordained a deacon on June 1, 2017, he will be ordained to the priesthood on December 8, 2017.

 Greg has a passion for monasticism, youth ministry, baking bread and cooking for friends, ecumenism, and building bridges across the Anglican Communion.
 He shares his time and ministry across Lorain County, as a part of a new venture by the Episcopal Church in Lorain County.
 Greg leads a shared youth group (grades 6-12) for the youth of the county.
 He is active in the Province V Campus Ministry Network of the Episcopal Church, working with students at Oberlin College.